Train Simulator Classic

 Train Simulator Classic (originally RailWorks and Train Simulator) is a train simulation game developed by Dovetail Games.
-It is the successor to Rail Simulator, and was released online on 12 June 2009 and in stores on 3 July 2009.
+It is the successor to Rail Simulator, and was released online on 12 June 2009 and in stores on 3 July.

 It is a Steamworks title, which means it uses and requires Steam to activate and to deliver core game updates.
 Steam is used to deliver additional routes and locomotives in the form of paid downloadable content.

-The core game has received several updates since release, including major new versions RailWorks 2: Train Simulator, RailWorks 3: Train Simulator 2012, Train Simulator 2013, Train Simulator 2014, Train Simulator 2015, Train Simulator 2016, Train Simulator 2017, Train Simulator 2018, Train Simulator 2019, Train Simulator 2020, Train Simulator 2021 and Train Simulator 2022, released between 2010 and 2021, respectively.
-The current version, Train Simulator Classic, was released on 26 April 2022.
+The core game has received several updates since release, with the game's title adjusted to coincide with major releases.
+In 2010, RailWorks became RailWorks 2: Train Simulator and was then followed by RailWorks 3: Train Simulator 2012.
+The RailWorks branding was dropped with the next major release, titled simply Train Simulator 2013, and this naming convention would continue with yearly releases until Train Simulator 2022.
+The current version, Train Simulator Classic 2024, was released on 21 May 2024.

 Releases

 The first major update to RailWorks was RailWorks 2: Train Simulator, released on Steam on 18 October 2010 under the name RailWorks 2.
 Retail versions were released later that year.
 The new version contained a range of new features and enhancements, including enhanced menus, the new RS Cab Control driver interface and new RS Career System scenarios.
 Players could earn Steam Achievements for completing scenarios, as well as compete and compare scores online via Steam Leaderboards.
 It also featured level crossing animations, among other improvements.
-RailWorks 2 featured the same routes and content as the original game, and only one new route: TestTraK, based on the Test and validation centre, a German testing facility owned by Siemens Mobility used for technical acceptance tests and approvals of locomotives and rolling stock.
+RailWorks 2 featured the same routes and content as the original game, and only one new route: TestTraK, based on the Wegberg-Wildenrath Test and Validation Centre, a German testing facility owned by Siemens Mobility used for technical acceptance tests and approvals of locomotives and rolling stock.
 Contents in retail versions could vary in different countries to include local routes and locomotives.
 Owners of the original RailWorks received a free upgrade to the RailWorks 2 core technology via the Steam platform.

 RailWorks 3: Train Simulator 2012 was released on Steam on 23 September 2011 under the name Train Simulator 2012.
 Retail versions were released later that year.
-It contained a number of improvements and new features, including a new user interface, action-oriented loading screens, the new TSX game engine with multi-core and FXAA support and many graphical improvements (including extended draw distance, improved lighting and shadows, enhanced sky and water effects, new depth of field camera focus effect and particle effects, (e.g. rain drops on locomotive windows with working wipers), superelevation to allow simulation of curved tracks, improved track unevenness and cab camera movement increasing with speed, improved editing tools and others.
+It contained a number of improvements and new features, including a new user interface, action-oriented loading screens, the new TSX game engine with multi-core and FXAA support and many graphical improvements, such as extended draw distance, improved lighting and shadows, enhanced sky and water effects, new depth of field camera focus effect and particle effects (e.g. rain drops on locomotive windows with working wipers), superelevation to allow simulation of curved tracks, improved track unevenness and cab camera movement increasing with speed, improved editing tools and others.
 The base package contained nine routes, and those who purchased from Steam or purchased the retail Deluxe Edition, also received the Horseshoe Curve route.
 Contents in retail versions could vary in different countries to include local routes and locomotives.
 Owners of RailWorks 2 received a free upgrade to the TS2012 core technology via the Steam platform.